 Also, there are bundle products, when you finished with picking cross-selling items job yourselves, and customers can add several products to cart at once, often with a bundle discount.

-Why use cross-selling and upselling techniques for your store?
+Why use cross-selling and upselling techniques for Magento 2 store?

 1. Cross-selling and upselling methods work great on existing customers.